Tehla

 Tehla (Töhöl) is a village and municipality in the Levice District in the Nitra Region of Slovakia.

 History

 In historical records the village was first mentioned in 1251.

 Geography

-The village lies at an altitude of 172 metres and covers an area of 19.093 km².
+The village lies at an altitude of 172 metres and covers an area of 19.093 km2.
 It has a population of about 554 people.

+Population

 Ethnicity

-The village is about 75% Slovak, 22% Magyar and 3% Gypsy.
+The village is about 75% Slovak, 22% Magyar and 3% Romani.

 Facilities

 The village has a public library and football pitch.